amaterek/XLog/README.md

 # Kotlin multiplatform logging library
-The library came out due to the extending projects to Kotlin Multiplatform The main principle is logging in the same way as in Android (android.util.Log)
+The library came out due to the extending projects to Kotlin Multiplatform.
+The main principle is logging in the same way as in Android (android.util.Log).

 ## Supported platforms
 * Android (supports android.util.Log)